-Child maltreatment is common and takes many forms.
+- Child maltreatment is common and takes many forms.
 From physical or emotional abuse, to child labor and other practices that violate their most basic rights.

-Violence against children, at home, schools, or in the broader society, affects educational outcomes.
+- Violence against children, at home, schools, or in the broader society, affects educational outcomes.
 It affects whether children are able to attend and remain in school, as well as whether they make progress in terms of learning outcomes.
 And at the same time, educational outcomes affect violence – education has been identified as a tool to reduce violence against children.

-The steepest part of the pictured curves are in the range 20-45 hours, suggesting— as one would naturally expect — that it is most difficult for a child to attend school when approaching full-time work.
+Children who work more hours tend to attend school less frequently.
+And the steepest segments of the pictured curves are in the range 20-45 hours, which suggests — as one would naturally expect — that it is most difficult for a child to attend school when approaching full-time work.